 - Packing Cubes.
 Whether I'm road trippin' or resort based, packing cubes are my go-to travel accessory.
-Keep your backpack organised and make the most of hidden spaces in your boot.
+Keep your backpack organised and make the most of the hidden spaces in your boot.

 Our recommendation: Gonex Compression packing cubes

 - Hanging toiletry bag.
-Compact and water resistant, with a hook and multiple pouches - the hanging toiletry bag ticks a lot of boxes.
+Compact and water-resistant, with a hook and multiple pouches - the hanging toiletry bag ticks a lot of boxes.

 Our recommendation: Large Hanging Toiletry Bag

 Pack wisely.
 There's nothing worse than having to stop 5 minutes into your journey to scramble for your sunnies that are buried at the bottom of your bag... the bag that's buried at the bottom of the boot.

 And to make your road trip easier

 - Download helpful Apps.
 Searching for the closet campsite?
 There's an app for that.
 Stuck in a traffic jam?
 There's an app for that, too.
 Google Maps, RoadTrippers, Waze, Around Me and TripAdvisors Offline City Guide can all make your road trip a little easier.